donet-server/donet/docs/01-Introduction.md

   useful if you have an avatar object that is currently offline and stored on the database.
-  If you would like to award a prize to the avatar while they're offline, the DBSS allows you to query and manipulate the object even though it is not currently needed in memory as the avatar is not actively 'present' in the visibility tree.
+  If you would like to award a prize to the avatar while they're offline, the DBSS allows you to query and manipulate the object even though it is not currently needed in memory as the avatar is not actively 'present' in the State Server's visibility tree.

 ### **[EL] - Event Logger**